codebider/trial-project/README.md

 ### Steps to add a new module mapping

-Since we have 3 "platforms" to run our code so we need 3 kinds of configuration
+Since we have 2 kinds of configuration

 -   TypeScript Code
 -   Jest